-(2) Orders that are re-routed for disconnect at premium disconnect location will be completed within three Retail Business Days, after being re-routed.
+(2) Orders for disconnect at a premium disconnect location will be completed per Section 9, Appendices, Appendix D3, TDSP’s Discretionary Services Timelines Matrix.
 The TDSP shall reference the YES or NO authorization found in the 650_01 transaction and will reschedule all orders that would have been scheduled for Friday with the NO flag for the next Retail Business Day.

 (3) Service orders sent with premium disconnect location indicator, “PDL – Premium Disconnect Location,” will be immediately referred to specialized field personnel.
 A CR that does not want to pay for a premium disconnect will send the 650_01 transaction with the code “MTR – Meter Disconnect Only.”